artefactual/atom-docs/user-manual/add-edit-content/physical-storage.rst

    :alt: Physical Object Type taxonomy

-By clicking on an object type, you can view the object type in the taxonomy, displaying hierarhcical terms if applicable.
+By clicking on an object type, you can view the object type in the taxonomy, displaying hierarchical terms if applicable.

 .. image:: images/physical-object-hierarchy.*
    :align: center
    :width: 80%
    :alt: Physical object taxonomy showing hierarchy

-The default hierarchy in the Physical Object type taxonomy in AtoM is as
+The default hierarchy in the Physical Object type :term:`taxonomy` in AtoM is as
 follows:

 * Artefact